Elijah Mitchell Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Matchup vs. Chicago

-- Mitchell will go up against a Bears squad that allows 122.1 rushing yards per game and is the NFL's 23rd-ranked rush defense.
+- The Bears give up 122.1 yards per game on the ground, the NFL's 23rd-ranked rush defense.

 - Mitchell and the 49ers will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (five).